mattnickolaus/boot-notes/README.md

 ## Features

 - **Convert to Markdown**: Extracts lesson content from boot.dev and converts it to Markdown.
+    - Including: Code Snippets, Images, and *Videos (videos extracted as html unconverted)
 - **Copy to Clipboard**: Copies the Markdown content to your clipboard.
-- **Include Code**: Option to include code from the editor in the copied content.
+- **Include Code**: Option to include code from the boot.dev editor in the copied content.

 ## Requirements